Do I own my FindLaw website? Can I host the website myself if I leave FindLaw?

 But what about the content?

-To put it more bluntly, if you sign FindLaw’s MSA, you’re ultimately leasing a digital marketing services and not hiring someone to develop the marketing arm of your business.
+To put it more bluntly, if you sign FindLaw’s MSA, you’re ultimately leasing a digital marketing service and not hiring someone to develop the marketing arm of your business.

 Leasing space in the digital marketing realm doesn’t help your law firm long-term.